Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Large-scale gas kinematics in H 1 and O 6

 \subsection{Kinematics traced by individual \ion{H}{1} components}

 \ion{H}{1} is the most sensitive tracer for cool gas, because of its abundance and large cross section (e.g., \citealt{Chen2001, Rudie2012, Tumlinson2013, Borthakur2015, Borthakur2024}).
-Here, we investigate the kinematics in the CGM by exploring the $N_{\rm HI}-b_{\rm HI}$ relation, which has been adopted to characterize the physical condition in the IGM \citep[e.g.,][]{Hui1997, Schaye1999, Kim2002, Lehner2007, Hu2025}.
-In particular, low-column-density absorbers with $\log N_{\rm HI}/\cmjj \lesssim 13.5$ predominantly trace the intergalactic medium (IGM), whereas higher-column-density absorbers are primarily associated with collapsed halos \citep[e.g.,][]{Dave:1999}.
-As shown in Figure \ref{fig:h1_Nb}, the \ion{H}{1} sample compiled in this study is dominated by high-column components, which is expected because these absorbers are found in targeted searches in the vicinities of known galaxies.
+Here, we investigate the kinematics in the CGM by exploring the $N_{\rm HI}-b_{\rm HI}$ relation.
+This relation has been adopted to characterize the physical condition in the intergalactic medium (IGM), which is mainly probed by low-column-density absorbers with $\log N_{\rm HI}/\cmjj \lesssim 13.5$, whereas higher-column-density absorbers are primarily associated with collapsed halos \citep[e.g.,][]{Hui1997, Dave:1999, Schaye1999, Kim2002}.
+The low-column IGM absorbers mainly show a positive correlation between column densities and Doppler $b$ parameters \citep[e.g.,][]{Kirkman1997, Dave2001}.
+However, the \ion{H}{1} sample compiled in this study is dominated by high-column components as shown in Figure \ref{fig:h1_Nb}, which is expected because these absorbers are found in targeted searches in the vicinities of known galaxies.

 Overall, a 8.0 $\sigma$ inverse-correlation is observed between $\log N_{\rm HI}$ and $b_{\rm HI}$ using a generalized Kendall $\tau$ test ($\tau=-0.307$ and $p=1.4\times 10^{-15}$).
 This trend is driven by the components at $\log N_{\rm HI}/\cmjj \approx 13$--17.
 There are also eleven components with $\log N_{\rm HI}/\cmjj \gtrsim 18$ that exhibit relatively broad width $b_{\rm HI} \gtrsim 20~ \kms$ and lie above the mean inverse correlation.
-These components are examined individually, and most of these strong absorption systems at $z\lesssim 0.2$ either do not exhibit sufficiently high-order Lyman series coverage to decompose the major components (see examples of decomposed $z\approx 0.5$ Lyman limit systems in \citealt{Zahedy2019}) or the available FUSE spectra do not offer sufficient SN to resolve high-order Lyman series lines.
+These components are examined individually, and most of these strong absorption systems at $z\lesssim 0.2$ either do not exhibit sufficiently high-order Lyman series coverage to decompose the major components (see examples of decomposed $z\approx 0.5$ Lyman limit systems in \citealt{Zahedy2019}) or the available FUSE spectra do not offer sufficient S/N to resolve high-order Lyman series lines.